Matwa Qureshi

-The Meta Qureshi, also known as the Matwa Kureshi, are a Muslim community found in the state of Gujarat in India and in the province of Sindh in Pakistan.
+The Matwa Qureshi, also known as the Matva Kureshi, are a Muslim community found in the state of Gujarat in India and in the province of Sindh in Pakistan.
 They are one of a number of communities of pastoral nomads found in the Banni region of Kutch.
 They are also found in Rajkot, Morbi, Jamnagar Gondal, Jetpur, Dhoraji, Junagadh, Jodiya, and Kalavad.
 The community is considered an Other Backward Class by the Indian government.